laojala/robot_docker_demo/README.md

 Using GitHub Actions for setup CI is almost better than sourdough bread 🍞🎉 Setup is straightforward and usage is free for public repositories (see [pricing](https://github.com/pricing) for other types of repositories).

 Setup described here is very simple for demo purposes.
-It is possible to add more bells and whisthles if needed.
+It is possible to add more bells and whistles if needed.

 ## Description of the setup